badbeef/File-Editor/README.md

     1F0 - 5F 5F 75 6E 77 69 6E 64 5F 69 6E 66 6F 00 00 00 : __unwind_info

+You can flip through the file block-by-block or load selective block.
 You can edit the file using hex mode or text mode.
+Changes will be highlighted on screen.
+And after changes, you can write the block back to the file.

+Building it is dead easy.
+Just run make or refer to the two lines Makefile.
+Only curses library is used.